catsymptote/RCubeSolver/README.md

 | Z        | With F       |               | x\*   |

 \* Though one of these can be swapped out with a of the others, so we'd really only need two of them.

+### Base moves
+A few of the moves are dirrectley implemented into the `Cube` class, and is therefore a *base move*.
+Most of them, however, are simply composite moves.
+A `U`, being a base move, is performed directley.
+An `R` is, however, not a base move, and is therefore not performed directly.
+It is rather converted/translated into a set of the base moves.
+In this case, `R` $\rightarrow$ `Z' U Z`.
+Though as `Z'` is also not part of the base moves, it further translated into `Z Z Z`.
+Thus, a simple `R` is translated into:

+`R` $\rightarrow$ `Z Z Z U Z`

+Performing all these extra moves is of course very inefficient.
+A solution to make this move efficient is to hardcode more base moves, or to implement a more efficient and more generalized solution.
+Is this possible?
+Maybe.

 ## Algorithm notation